gargvishesh/druid/docs/multi-stage-query/msqe-quickstart.md

 title: Quickstart
 ---

-> The multi-stage query engine is a preview feature available starting in Imply 2022.06.
+> The Multi-Stage Query Engine is a preview feature available starting in Imply 2022.06.
 Preview features enable early adopters to benefit from new functionality while providing ongoing feedback to help shape and evolve the feature.
 All functionality documented on this page is subject to change or removal in future releases.
 Preview features are provided "as is" and are not subject to Imply SLAs.

 Before you start, make sure you've [enabled the Multi-Stage Query Engine (MSQE)](msqe-setup.md).